22510064/UMAP-Representation-/README.md

-# Latent space representation by using UMAP-
+# Latent space representation learning by using UMAP-
 The aim of this project is to provide visualizations of the 8-dimensional latent space projected into a 2-dimensional space using paired linked variational autoencoders.
 The dataset contains 21 different classes of shapes, each with a corresponding spectrum response.

 **Requirements**